kubescape/regolibrary/README.md

 }
 ```
 * Attribute `"armoBuiltin": true` - mandatory for armo rules.
 Only ARMO team members are authorized to create builtin objects.
 * controlNames - List of controls to run, must be exact name.
-Copy-paste to be sure.
+Use copy-paste to be sure.

 ### **Add a control**